-Number of Financed The number of 1-4 unit financed properties is limited to 4.
-For loans Properties sold to Windsor Mortgage, the maximum total loan exposure to the same borrower, including the subject property, is \$8,000,000.
-Financed properties held in the name of an LLC or other corporation, commercial properties, timeshares, and unimproved land can be excluded from the calculation of the number of financed properties.
-Definition of Ownership: o Partial or joint ownership is considered the same as total ownership in the property. o 1-4-unit residential properties, where the borrower is personally obligated on the mortgage(s). o Applies to the total number of financed properties, not to the number of mortgages on the property. o Is cumulative for all borrowers (though jointly financed properties are counted as one).
-Borrowers must have 6 months of PITIA reserves for each additional financed property.
+Number of Financed Number of 1-4 unit financed properties is limited to 4.
+For loans sold to Properties Windsor Mortgage, maximum total loan exposure to same borrower, including the subject property is \$8,000,000.
+Financed properties held in the name of an LLC or other corporation, commercial properties, timeshares, and unimproved land can be excluded from the calculation of number of financed properties.
+Definition of Ownership: Partial or joint ownership is considered the same as total ownership in the property.
+1-4-unit residential properties, where the borrower is personally obligated on the mortgage(s).
+Applies to the total number of financed properties, not to the number of mortgages on the property.
+Is cumulative for all borrowers (though jointly financed properties are counted as one).
+Borrowers must have 6 months PITIA reserves for each additional financed property.
 The calculation is based on the PITIA of each property.
-Temporary Interest Buydown Options: Rate Buydowns 2-1 1-0 General Requirements: Fixed-rate mortgages only, no ARMs.
-Primary residence or second homes only, no investment properties.
-Purchase only transactions.
-Seller funded buydowns only; borrower-funded buydowns not allowed.
-Lender-funded buydowns are not allowed.
-Qualifying the Borrower: The borrower must be qualified using monthly payments calculated at the Note rate, without consideration of the bought down rate.
+Temporary Interest Buydown Options: Rate Buydowns o 2-1 1-0 General Requirements: Fixed-rate mortgages only, no ARMs. o Primary residence or second homes only, no investment properties. o Purchase only transactions.
+Seller-funded buydowns only; lender and borrower-funded buydowns not allowed.
+Qualifying the Borrower: • The borrower must be qualified using monthly payments calculated at the Note rate, without consideration of the bought down rate.
 Reserves must be calculated using the Note rate.

-Underwriting Manual Underwriting All loans must be prudently underwritten utilizing the Prime Jumbo 2 Eligibility Guide, and industry best practices.
-General and Supporting Guidelines Refer to the Windsor Mortgage Jumbo Program Eligibility Guide for general requirements not specific to the Prime Jumbo 2 program.
+Underwriting Manual Underwriting All loans must be prudently underwritten utilizing the Prime Jumbo Eligibility Guide, and industry best practices.
+General and Supporting Guidelines Refer to the Windsor Mortgage Master Jumbo Program Eligibility Guide ("PEG") for general requirements not specific to the Prime Jumbo program.
+This Prime Jumbo Eligibility Guide ("Guide") supplements the PEG and should be read together for purposes of the Prime Jumbo program.
+If any term or provision contained in this Guide shall conflict with or be inconsistent with any provision contained in the PEG, the terms and provisions of the PEG shall govern.
+Where both the Prime Jumbo Eligibility Guide and the Master Jumbo Program Eligibility Guide are silent on a topic, defer to the Fannie Mae Selling Guide for requirements.
 To the extent reference is made herein to the Fannie Mae Selling Guide ("Fannie Guide") and there shall be any conflict or inconsistency between the Fannie Guide and this Guide, the terms and provisions of this Guide shall govern.
 Fraud Reports A comprehensive fraud report providing loan-level information on valuation, fraud detection and regulatory compliance issues is required.
 Documentation as to the use of such product and the Seller's actions to clear any adverse findings must be included in the loan file.